Emily Parker is the author of "Now I Know Who My Comrades Are: Voices From the Internet Underground"

 Emily is currently digital diplomacy advisor and Future Tense fellow at New America.
 Emily was the Chief Strategy Officer at Parlio, a Silicon Valley start-up that was co-founded by Egyptian activist and former Google executive Wael Ghonim.
 New York Times columnist Tom Friedman wrote about Parlio here.

 Emily is the creator of three digital diplomacy projects: Make Energy: A US-Mexico Innovation Challenge, Green Electronics: A US-China Maker Challenge

 , the first open government coding marathon between the United States and Russia.
 Code4Country brought together Russian and American software developers to identify technological solutions to challenges of government transparency.
-Emily is a former International Affairs Fellow at the Council on Foreign Relations, an Arthur Ross Fellow at Asia Society's Center on U.S.-China Relations and a Global Policy Fellow at Carnegie Moscow Center, where she researched the role of blogging and social media in today's Russia.
-She has worked in China and Japan, and speaks Chinese, Japanese, French and Spanish.
+Emily is a former International Affairs Fellow at the Council on Foreign Relations, an Arthur Ross Fellow at Asia Society's Center on U.S.-China Relations and a Global Policy Fellow at Carnegie Moscow Center, where she researched the role of blogging and social media in Russia.
+She worked at the Japan Business Federation (Keidanren) in Tokyo, where she researched how historical tensions between China and Japan would affect Sino-Japanese business relations.

+Emily speaks Chinese, Japanese, French and Spanish.
 She graduated with Honors from Brown University with a double major in International Relations and Comparative Literature (French and Spanish).
 She has a Masters from Harvard in East Asian Studies.